alkacon/opencms-core/webapp/update/readme.txt

-            Instructions for updating OpenCms 7.x and 8.x to OpenCms 8.5.1
+            Instructions for updating OpenCms 7.x and 8.x to @OPENCMS_VERSION@

                                     WARNING: